This page describes CAAPR, the Combined

 Most Americans pronounce words which in RP are pronounced with the /e@/ diphthong with a simple /E/, normally written in CAAPR as 'e'.
 Examples of such words are <fair>, <Mary>, <spare>, <bear> and <their>.
 American CAAPR represents the combination /Er/ with 'ër' when the regular spelling uses one of the forms listed in the table above.

-pronounced with the /I@/ diphthong with a simple /I/, normally written
+in RP are pronounced with the /I@/ diphthong with a simple /I/,

 Most Americans pronounce words which in RP use the short o vowel /Q/ with /A:/, normally written in CAAPR as 'A'.
 Examples of such words as <stop>, <qualify>, <wander> and <entree>.
 American CAAPR represents /A:/ with 'o' when the regular spelling has one of the forms listed in the table above.